 The Role of Gele Fabric in Styling the Finished Look

-A gorgeous Gele style will get you noticed in a crowd, whether in a wedding or any other occasion in Nigeria.
+A beautiful Gele headtie style will get you noticed in a crowd, whether at a wedding or any other occasion in Nigeria.
 And since a bride needs to be the center of attention and look stunning.

 When you wrap a Gele with a soft head-tie fabric, the finished head-gear will not stand firm.
 And if the Gele material is too hard, it may be challenging to flex and twist the scarf in any style you desire.